 The total number of seats in the vehicle.

 It's easy to underestimate quite what a debt of gratitude we owe the Toyota RAV4.
 Back in 1994, the market for compact SUVs was massively different to the one we have today.
-If you wanted a modestly-sized car of this kind back then, you had to do so with the proviso that it was likely to fall over if it was shown a picture of a corner.
+If you wanted a modestly-sized car of this kind back then, you had to have it with the proviso that it was likely to fall over if it was shown a picture of a corner.
 This was all part of the bargain.
-You saved money on the upfront cost, but shelled out when it disappeared through a hedgerow on its door handles.
+You saved money on the up-front cost, but shelled out when it disappeared through a hedge row on its door handles.
 The RAV4 changed all that.
 It was the first compact SUV that was actually good fun to drive on road.
 But times change.
 The RAV4 has grown ever bigger and more sophisticated in response to market entrants like the Volkswagen Tiguan, the Honda CR-V and the Ford Kuga.
-This fifth generation car is a smarter take on a well-established theme.
-More spacious and more efficient courtesy of hybrid power, it aims to bring the RAV4 back to a prominent position amongst volume brand entrants in the mid-sized SUV marketplace.
+This fifth generation car was a smarter take on a well-established theme and now it's been usefully updated, aiming to bring the RAV4 back to a prominent position amongst volume brand entrants in the mid-sized SUV marketplace.

-The Japanese maker describes the RAV4 Hybrid's mainstream technology as being of the 'self-charging' variety - but now also offers a plug-in version too, which can offer an EV driving range of 37 miles and a CO2 reading of less than 30g/km, both class-leading figures.
+The Japanese maker describes the RAV4 Hybrid's mainstream technology as being of the 'self-charging' variety - but as we've said, also offers a plug-in version too, which can offer an EV driving range of 46 miles, a combined fuel reading of up to 282.5mpg and a CO2 return of just 22g/km, both class-leading figures.
 Most though, will want the ordinary self-charging hybrid version of this car.
 Let's get to the figures for that.
-CO2 emissions range between 102 to 129g/km (NEDC) for the front-driven model and 103-131g/km (NEDC) for the AWD version.
-The combined cycle fuel figure for the front driven model is quoted at up to 50.4mpg (WLTP).
-For the AWD version, it's up to 48.7mpg (WLTP).
-The low emissions mean low Vehicle Excise Duty (£135 annually across the range).
-And, more importantly, low Benefit-in-Kind taxation for business users.
-The base RAV4 model has a BiK rating of just 21% - and every other version comes in at 22%, regardless of drivetrain or spec.
-As a result, Toyota thinks that a RAV4 company user will save around £120 a month in tax over what they'd have to fork out by running a comparable Volkswagen Tiguan in either petrol or diesel form.
-That's a strong incentive.
-Residual values for the RAV4 have always been good, in most cases bearing comparison with its closest Honda CR-V and Land Rover Discovery Sport rivals and there's little reason to doubt that they'll only improve this time round.
+CO2 emissions range up to 126g/km for the front-driven model (combined cycle fuel return up to 50.4mpg) and 131g/km (up to 48.7mpg) for the AWD version.
+The low emissions mean relatively low Benefit-in-Kind taxation for business users.
+The base RAV4 model has a BiK rating of 29% - and every other self-charging version comes in at 30%, regardless of spec.
+Residual values for the RAV4 have always been good, in most cases bearing comparison with its closest Honda CR-V and Land Rover Discovery Sport rivals and there's little reason to doubt that they'll only improve with this update.
 What else?
 Well, the five year 100,000 mile warranty is extremely good and even after that runs out, you'll find that most spares are relatively inexpensive.
 There's also three years warranty against rust and 12 years of anti-corrosion protection.

 By Jonathan Crouch